ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 Text, icons, and spinner are not interactive and cannot receive keyboard focus.

+The cell will not introduce any items into the accessibility tree other than the elements in the mapped template.
+Those items will already have appropriate accessibility tree representations.

 We will instruct clients to provide an accessible name for each icon/spinner, either via the `title` or `aria-label` attribute. `aria-labelledby` is not an option, because it requires defining an `id` which will not be unique when duplicated accross multiple rows.

 ### Globalization